content-left-bg.png

 Supervisor qualifications

-• At least 1 adult supervisor is required to be a registered teacher, or other adult supervisor working under the direct supervision of a registered teacher, with NRL Community coach accreditation/s for the current season appropriate to participant age group/s.
+• At least 1 adult supervisor is a registered teacher, or other adult supervisor working under the direct supervision of a registered teacher, with NRL Community coach accreditation(s) for the current season appropriate to participant age group(s).

 • Qualified coaches and officials must be in control of competition games.

-• Referees must have NRL referee accreditation for the current season.
-Note: Any registered referee who is currently a student of a participating school must not be appointed to referee an unmodified game.
+• Referees must have with NRL referee accreditation for the current season.
+Note: Duty of care is owed to game officials, including student referees.
+Control measures that reduce risk to game officials, such as additional adult supervisors, are to be engaged for matches with elevated risk (e.g. students refereeing their own school, large crowds).
+Any registered referee who is currently a student of a participating school should not be appointed to referee an unmodified game.

-• If Touch judges are not provided by the Referees’ Association, each school should provide competent officials (such as parents with knowledge and skills) to fulfil these roles.
+• If Touch judges are not provided by the Referees' Association, each school should provide suitable officials (such as parents with knowledge and skills) to fulfil these roles.

 Facilities and equipment